puzpuzpuz/turbine-nodejs-api/README.md

-# turbine-nodejs-api
+# Turbine Node.js API Mockup

-Turbine Node.js API Mockup
+The code is not functional and likely to change in future.